REMOVAL OF WISDOM TEETH

 - Following all post-operative care instructions provided by your surgeon

-To find out more about our wisdom tooth surgery procedures, get in touch with us for a consultation
+To find out more about our wisdom teeth surgery procedures, get in touch with us for a non-obligatory consultation.